zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Check if a set contains a particular element.

-   :s: the set to query.
+   :param s: the set to query.

-   :key: the element to check for existence.
+   :param key: the element to check for existence.

    :returns: true if the key exists in the set.